Abbie Hoffman: Personal life

-In 1960, Hoffman married Sheila Karklin (1938-2021), and had two children.
+In 1960, Hoffman married Sheila Karklin (1938–2021), and had two children, including Andrew.
 Hoffman and Karklin divorced in 1966.
-In 1967, he married Anita Kushner (1942-1998) in Manhattan's Central Park.
-They had one son.
-He and Kushner were effectively separated when Hoffman became a fugitive in 1973, although they were not formally divorced until 1980.
+In 1967, he married Anita Kushner (1942–1998) in Manhattan's Central Park.
+They had one son, America.
+Hoffman and Kushner effectively were separated when Hoffman became a fugitive in 1973, although they were not formally divorced until 1980.
 While underground, Hoffman's companion was Johanna Lawrenson.

 His personal life drew a great deal of scrutiny from the Federal Bureau of Investigation (FBI), whose file on him was 13,262 pages long.

 Death

 Hoffman was found dead in his apartment in Solebury Township, Pennsylvania, on April 12, 1989, age 52.
 The cause of death was suicide by overdose from 150 phenobarbital tablets and liquor.
 Two hundred pages of handwritten notes were nearby, many detailing his moods.
 He had been diagnosed with bipolar disorder in 1980.
 He had recently changed treatment medications and was reportedly depressed when his 83-year-old mother was diagnosed with cancer (she died in 1996 at age 90).
-Some who were close to him claimed that he was also unhappy about reaching middle age, combined with the fact that the liberal upheaval and rebelliousness of the 1960s and 1970s had been followed by a conservative backlash in the 1980s.
+Some who were close to him claimed that he was also unhappy about reaching middle age, combined with the fact that the radical upheaval and rebelliousness of the 1960s and 1970s had been followed by a conservative backlash in the 1980s.
 In 1984, he had expressed dismay that the current generation of young people were not as interested in protesting and social activism as the youth had been during the 1960s.

 His death was officially ruled a suicide.
 Hoffman's fellow Chicago Seven defendant David Dellinger disputed this; he said, "I don't believe for one moment the suicide thing" and said that Hoffman had "numerous plans for the future."
 However, the coroner stood by the ruling, saying, "There is no way to take that amount of phenobarbital without intent.
 It was intentional and self-inflicted."

 His memorial service was held a week later in Worcester, Massachusetts, at Temple Emanuel, the synagogue that he attended as a child, with 1,000 friends and family members in attendance.